lfe/lfe/doc/src/lfe.1.md

 **``*``, ``**``, ``***``**

-The values of the previous 3 expressions.
+The values of the previous three expressions.

 **``-``**